N7ghtm4r3/Pandoro-Android/README.md

 # Pandoro-Android
 **v1.0.4**

-This project, based on Java and the Spring Boot framework, is an open source management software useful in managing your personal projects and group projects.
+This project, based on Java and the Spring Boot framework, is an open source self-hosted management software useful in managing your personal projects and group projects.
 Create, develop and publish your projects with **Pandoro**!

 This repository contains the desktop version of **Pandoro**,